Online disinhibition effect: Possible consequences

-Online disinhibition plays a role in the act of cyberbullying.
+Online disinhibition plays a role in the act of cyberbullying, which is illegal in many countries.
 Cyberbullying is the act of trying to make another person feel embarrassed, intimidated, or bad about themselves through the Internet.
-Anonymity usually leads to meaner comments towards others (cyberbullying) but it alone doesn't cause cyberbullying.
+Anonymity usually leads to meaner comments towards others (cyberbullying) but it alone does not cause cyberbullying.
 Asynchronous communication allows the bully to say what they have to say and then log out like nothing happened, having to face no consequence outside of the Internet.
 Empathy deficit is what allows the bully to post the messages in the first place, the victim is reduced to a name on a computer screen.

-Racist, sexist, violent, and rude online comments aren't the direct result of anonymity.
+Racist, sexist, violent, rude and offensive online comments are not the direct result of anonymity.
 Those comments arise only when other people are also saying things like that; online users tend to keep the same tone, civility/incivility as others in online posts.

-The online disinhibition effect can have an effect on one's job security and future employment opportunities.
+The online disinhibition effect can have a devastating effect on one's job security and future employment opportunities.
 Sixteen-year-old Kimberley Swann was fired from her job due to negative comments she made about her occupation on her Facebook page, while another infamous case involved a woman, Heather Armstrong, being terminated after "lampooning" her colleagues on the Internet.
 These are consequences of certain Internet users believing themselves to be unchained from typical social standards.
 The author of "Six Causes of Online Disinhibition" states that "[c]ompared with face-to-face interactions, online we feel freer to do and say what we want and, as a result, often do and say things we shouldn't".

 Online disinhibition can also have positive outcomes.
-People that are shy, that feel they can't talk about certain things in their real lives, that may have no vocal outlet can benefit from online disinhibition without causing harm to others.
+People who are shy and feel they cannot talk about certain things in their real lives, and/or may have no vocal outlet can benefit from online disinhibition without causing harm to others.
 The anonymity of being online allows people to self-disclose more than they do in-person.

-Online disinhibition can provide a safe place for people of the LGBTQ community (and other marginalized groups) to share information and support one another.
-It can help students be more interactive in online classrooms than they are in offline classrooms.
+Online disinhibition can provide a safe place for people of the LGBTQ+ community (and other marginalised groups) to share information and support one another.
+It can also help students be more interactive in online classrooms than they are in offline classrooms.